peti12352/lego_viewer/README.md

     ```

     (Alternatively, `npm run build` which currently also just runs `build:css`)
-    _Note: You need to re-run this command if you make changes to `styles/tailwind-input.css` or add/remove Tailwind classes in your HTML/JS files._
+    _Note: You need to re-run this command if you make changes to `styles/tailwind-input.css` or add/remove Tailwind classes in your HTML/JS files to see those changes._

 4.  **Serve the Files:**
     Use a local HTTP server.
 Here are a few common options: